VirtoCommerce/vc-platform/docs/developer-guide/working-with-storefront/how-to-localize-catalog-product-names-in-storefront.md

 ![](../../assets/images/docs/image2016-5-16_12-34-26.png)

-Set 'DisplayName' property value for each В language in each product
+Set 'DisplayName' property value for each  language in each product
 ![](../../assets/images/docs/image2016-5-16_12-37-36.png)

 Change storefront theme template to use as product title localized 'DisplayName' property